-The Board of Directors New York Local Government Assistance Corporation:
+Board of Directors New York Local Government Assistance Corporation Albany, New York

-We have examined the New York Local Government Assistance Corporation's (the Corporation) compliance with Section 201.3 of Title Two of the Official Compilation of Codes, Rules, and Regulations of the State of New York during the year ended March 31, 2012.
-Management is responsible for the Corporation's compliance with those requirements.
-Our responsibility is to express an opinion on the Corporation's compliance based on our examination.
+We have examined the New York Local Government Assistance Corporation's (Corporation), a component unit of the State of New York, compliance with Section 201.3 of Title Two of the Official Compilation of Codes, Rules and Regulations of the State of New York during the year ended March 31, 2014.
+Management is responsible for the Corporation's compliance with those requirements. responsibility is to express and opinion on the Corporation's compliance based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards applicable to attestation engagements contained in Government Auditing Standards, issued by the Comptroller General of the United States and, accordingly, included examining, on a test basis, evidence supporting the Corporation's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
-We believe that our examination provides a reasonable basis for our opinion.
-Our examination does not provide a legal determination on the Corporation's compliance with specified requirements.
+Our examination was conducted in in accordance with attestation standards established by the American Institute of Certified Public Accountants and standards applicable to attestation engagements contained in Government Auditing Standards issued by the Comptroller General of the United States and, accordingly, included examining on a test basis, evidence supporting the Corporation's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
+We believe our examination provides a reasonable basis for our opinion.

-In our opinion, the Corporation complied, in all material respects, with the aforementioned requirements during the year ended March 31, 2012.
+In our opinion, the Corporation complied in all material respects with the aforementioned requirements during the year ended March 31, 2014.

-In accordance with Government Auditing Standards, we are required to report findings of deficiencies in internal control, violations of provisions of contracts or grant agreements, and abuse that are material to the Corporation's compliance with Section 201.3 of Title Two of the Official Compilation of Codes, Rules, and Regulations of the State of New York and any fraud and illegal acts that are more than inconsequential that come to our attention during our examination.
-We are also required to obtain the views of management on those matters.
-We performed our examination to express an opinion on whether the Corporation complied with the aforementioned requirements and not for the purpose of expressing an opinion on the internal control over compliance with those requirements or other matters; accordingly, we express no such opinion.
+In accordance with Government Auditing Standards, we are required to report all deficiencies that are considered to be significant deficiencies or material weaknesses in internal control, violations of contracts, or grant agreements, and abuse that are material to the Corporation's compliance with Section 201.3 of Title Two of the Official Compilation of Codes, Rules and Regulations of the State of New York and any fraud or illegal acts that are more than inconsequential that come to our attention during our examination.
+We are also required to obtain views of management on those matters.
+We performed our examination to express an opinion on whether the Corporation complied with the aforementioned requirements and not for the purpose of expressing an opinion on internal control over compliance with those requirements or other matters; accordingly, we express no such opinion.
 The results of our tests disclosed no matters that are required to be reported under Government Auditing Standards.

-This report is intended solely for the information and use of the board of directors, management of the Corporation, the New York State Legislature, the New York State Office of the State Comptroller, the New York State Division of the Budget, and the New York State Authority Budget Office and is not intended to be and should not be used by anyone other than those specified parties.
+This report is intended solely for the information and use of Corporation management, the Board of Directors, New York State Office of the State Comptroller, the New York State Authority Budget Office and is not intended and should not be used by anyone other than those specified parties.